trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 <figcaption>

 _In front of the west wing of the Zoological Institute are institute director Franz Eilhard Schulze (centre) with his assistants Karl Heider (left) and Eugen Korschelt (right), as well as collection curator Fritz Mährenthal (far right), at the inauguration of the recently built museum building on 20 April 1888.
-The main entrance of the institute is decorated with a painting by C. Krohse, who also produced wall charts for the teaching collection.[^5]_
+The main entrance of the institute is decorated with a painting by C. Krohse, who also produced wall charts for the teaching collection.
+(Source: Elsi Hedström/Henschel.
+All rights reserved.)[^5]_

 </figcaption>